Links and resources

 I consider 300 dpi an optimum resolution: lower and you can compromise the ability to zoom and the printed clarity.
 Higher and the file sizes can become very large.

 It is helpful to use Acrobat's 'reduce document size' feature after scanning to reduce the physical size of the file.
 However, if you scan the pages to JPG format instead of PDF, this can reduce the resolution of the pages to the point where they are not very legible.
+Turning a file to OCR format can also reduce the file size.

-Also, keep the paper as flat as possible.
+Keep the paper as flat as possible.
 Shadows at the gutter or along the edges can create problems.